 Evans Creek Ranch - Val Verde County, Del Rio, TX

-The Evans Creek Ranch, a short distance west of the high bridge over Amistad Reservoir, is located in an area full of Texas History and the remnants of the indigenous people that once called this unique region home.
+The Evans Creek Ranch, a short distance north west of the high bridge over Amistad Reservoir, is located in an area full of Texas History and the remnants of the indigenous people that once called this unique region home.
 The terrain offers everything from gently rolling desert hills to widespread bottoms along Evans Creek and dramatic draws leading to the Amistad Reservoir.
 The ranch’s diverse topography and habitat provide many opportunities for both the recreational end user or working rancher alike.

 The Evans Creek Ranch is just 15 miles northwest of Del Rio, Texas and 13 miles southeast of Comstock, Texas.
 The ranch has approximately 3.75 miles of US Highway 90 frontage.